-- Provide a minimum of one Nursing Suite per Concourse that includes a Type 3 Assisted-Use Restroom and includes or is adjacent to a Lactation Room and Custodial Room. - The space should be designed with a mix of comfortable soft seating and flat surfaces with easy access to receptacles. - Provide a cleanup area for washing hands and cleaning pump parts.
+- Space requires a lockable door and should include an open / occupied indicator. - The space should be designed with a mix of comfortable soft seating and flat surfaces with easy access to receptacles. - When possible incorporate natural daylight in addition to soft / dimmable circadian lighting. - Provide a sink and cleanup area for washing hands and cleaning pump parts.
 Cleanup area will need to follow requirements for wet floor.